Lung Screening Referral Form & Criteria

 - Step 2: An Ontario Lung Screening Program site hospital screening navigator conducts a risk assessment with anyone who meets the age and smoking history criteria in step 1.
 The results of the risk assessment in step 2 determine whether someone is eligible to get screened for lung cancer through the program.

-When healthcare providers refer their patients to an Ontario Lung Screening Program site hospital in step 1, they must complete the program’s referral form to authorize the use of low-dose computed tomography in case their patient is found to be eligible in step 2.
+When primary care providers refer their patients to an Ontario Lung Screening Program site hospital in step 1, they must complete the program’s referral form to authorize the use of low-dose computed tomography in case their patient is found to be eligible in step 2.

-People who contact an Ontario Lung Screening Program site hospital directly and are found to be eligible in step 2 will still need a referral from a healthcare provider to participate in lung cancer screening through the program.
+People who contact an Ontario Lung Screening Program site hospital directly and are found to be eligible in step 2 will still need a referral from a primary care provider to participate in lung cancer screening through the program.

 Download the referral form from the side bar.